-Who will you trust with calibrating your instrument?
+Who will you trust with calibrating your instrument in 2023?

 The fast-paced world of technology comes up with a variety of job opportunities for the world to savor on.
 The educational systems in operation today, highlight the courses in compliance with the most in-demand jobs in the present industry.
 What type of job pays more?
 What type of industry will survive longer?
 Which technology looks most promising in terms of growth?